Skip to Content

 Serving Suggestions

 If you decide to go the glaze route, your favorite store-bought bbq sauce can work or make this homemade pineapple barbecue sauce which has a nice amount of sweetness that pairs well with pork.
-Treat the meal like a traditional BBQ with sides like this collard greens slaw and a cookout worthy Southern style potato salad.
+Treat the meal like a traditional BBQ with sides like this Southern collard greens with smoked turkey and a cookout worthy Southern style potato salad.
+Creamy Southern style coleslaw and Fried okra are also great options.

 oven baked ribs with glaze on white plate